ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 	} )
 ```

-This will add a new **Insert image** dropdown in the toolbar, that contains the `ImageUpload` feature with additional panel view for custom integrations.
+This will add a new **Insert image** dropdown in the toolbar.
 To open the panel and add the image URL, click the arrow next to the image button.
 Check the demo below to insert a new image via URL or update an existing image by selecting it, opening the dropdown panel and pasting a new URL.

 {@snippet features/image-insert-via-url}